Early Intervention

 • Dramatic weight loss or gain, unkempt appearance, untreated sores, tattered clothing, and body odor may be signs that a loved one is using substances, is feeling out of control, or has lost touch with reality.

 Please don’t wait.
-If your child is having major behavioral changes, get them in front of a qualified doctor who can work with you to diagnose them properly and get them the care they need.
+If your loved one is exhibiting major behavioral changes, seek help from a qualified doctor who can work with you to find a proper diagnosis and treatment.

 AdobeStock_117959885_web